-It’s important you avoid storing a lithium battery in the direct sunlight or in very hot places, such as the interior of a car during hot whether, for long periods.
-This rule goes for all lithium batteries, whether they’re in your computer or your electric bike.
+It’s important you avoid storing a lithium-ion battery in the direct sunlight or in very hot places, such as the interior of a car during hot whether, for long periods.
+This rule goes for all lithium-ion batteries, whether they’re in your computer or your electric bike.
 In short, heat hurts batteries.
-Likewise, extreme cold isn’t great for your lithium battery but it’s not as problematic as extreme heat.
-The lithium battery on your electric bike is designed to go out in the cold and any Pedego electric bike owner in Canada will tell you they work very well in winter weather.
-However, to prolong the lifespan of your lithium battery, it’s best not to keep your electric bike battery out in the cold for long periods of time.
+Likewise, extreme cold isn’t great for your lithium-ion battery but it’s not as problematic as extreme heat.
+The lithium-ion battery on your electric bike is designed to go out in the cold and any Pedego electric bike owner in Canada will tell you they work very well in winter weather.
+However, to prolong the lifespan of your lithium-ion battery, it’s best not to keep your electric bike battery out in the cold for long periods of time.
 For example, taking your electric bike into town and locking it outside in cold weather for a few hours and then riding home again is fine.
 But rather than leave it outside overnight, it’s a good idea to store your bike inside (in a garage or basement for example) or at the very least remove the battery and store that inside.
-The ideal temperature at which to store your lithium battery is higher than 10°C and lower than 20°C. It’s also important to remember to ensure your battery is above freezing before charging, otherwise you could harm the cells.
+The ideal temperature at which to store your lithium-ion battery is higher than 10°C and lower than 20°C. It’s also important to remember to ensure your battery is above freezing before charging, otherwise you could harm the cells.

 If storing a lithium-ion battery for a long period, ensure it has a charge between about 40% and 80% of a full charge.
-To best accomplish this, charge your lithium battery and then take your electric bike for a short ride to deplete a little bit of energy.
+To best accomplish this, charge your lithium-ion battery and then take your electric bike for a short ride to deplete a little bit of energy.
 Over the winter months, be sure to check your battery every month or so.
-Most Pedego lithium batteries have indicator lights telling you how much of a charge it has left.
+Most Pedego lithium-ion batteries have indicator lights telling you how much of a charge it has left.
 If it’s below 40%, give it a half hour charge.
 If you don’t have an indicator light on the battery, plug it into the bike to check the voltage.

-Don’t Regularly Discharge Your Lithium Battery Fully
+Don’t Regularly Discharge Your Lithium-ion Battery Fully